sersanchezherrero/Generative_AI_PKpop_Model/README.md

 ### 1. Step 1: Developing a Two-Compartment Model in R Studio Using Generative Model
 ### 2. Step 2: Shiny application based on the Two-Compartment Model in R Studio Using Generative Model
 ### 3. Step 3: Population Analysis based on the Two-Compartment Model in R Studio Using Generative Model
+### 4. Step 4: Project PK for an alternate dosing regimen and explore potential PK variability based on the Two-Compartment Model in R Studio Using Generative Model
-### 4. Step 4: Visual Predicted Check based on the Two-Compartment Model in R Studio Using Generative Model
+### 5. Step 5: Visual Predicted Check based on the Two-Compartment Model in R Studio Using Generative Model
-### 5. Step 5: Parameter Distribution Profiles based on the Two-Compartment Model in R Studio Using Generative Model
+### 6. Step 6: Parameter Distribution Profiles based on the Two-Compartment Model in R Studio Using Generative Model
-### 6. Step 6: Assessment Predictions based on the Two-Compartment Model in R Studio Using Generative Model
+### 7. Step 7: Assessment Predictions based on the Two-Compartment Model in R Studio Using Generative Model
-### 7. Step 7: Goodness-of-Fit based on the Two-Compartment Model in R Studio Using Generative Model
+### 8. Step 8: Goodness-of-Fit based on the Two-Compartment Model in R Studio Using Generative Model

 # Content